Han Dynasty jade bi disc under UV light showing traditional serpentine material

 For academic and trade clarity, we recommend:

-• Mineralogical jade: Only jadeite/nephrite.
+• Mineralogical jade: Only jadeite and nephrite.

 Example: A Shang Dynasty bi disc made of serpentine is culturally jade but mineralogically caishi.